-The Director of Undergraduate Studies (DUG) is a faculty member who is responsible for administering the undergraduate program within the department.
-Since graduate students who have teaching assistantships will be working with undergraduate students as TAs or Instructors of Record, the DUG can serve as a resource for questions or concerns about the undergraduate program.
-The current DUG is Steve Stifano (stephen.stifano@uconn.edu).
+The Director of Undergraduate Studies (DUS) is a faculty member who is responsible for administering the undergraduate program within the department.
+Since graduate students who have teaching assistantships will be working with undergraduate students as TAs or Instructors of Record, the DUS can serve as a resource for questions or concerns about the undergraduate program.
+The current DUS is Steve Stifano (stephen.stifano@uconn.edu).

-The Administrative Coordinator manages administrative tasks within the department and in cooperation with various college and university units.
+The Program Administrator manages administrative tasks within the department and in cooperation with various college and university units.
 Among other duties, she is responsible for payroll and maintaining accurate records of graduate students' academic progress.
-The current Administrative Coordinator is Cindy Stewart (cynthia.stewart@uconn.edu).
+The current Program Administrator is Charlene Haukom (charlene.haukom@uconn.edu).

-The Program Assistant assists the Administrative Coordinator with many administrative duties, but in particular is responsible for graduate admissions, travel reimbursements, and classroom assignments.
-The current Program Assistant is Jess Mathieu (jessica.mathieu@uconn.edu).
+The Program Assistant assists the Program Administrator with many administrative duties, but in particular is responsible for graduate admissions, travel reimbursements, purchasing, and classroom assignments.
+The current Program Assistant is Adam Coley (adam.coley@uconn.edu).